Scarabaeus sacer: Life cycle and ecology

-Among the coprophagous species of beetles, Scarabaeus sacer is typical of those that collect dung into balls, which also are known as telecoprids.
+Among the coprophagous species of beetles, Sc. sacer is typical of those that collect dung into balls, which also are known as telecoprids.
 Such a beetle rolls its ball to a suitable location, where it digs an underground chamber in which it hides the ball.
 It then eats the ball itself, a process that may take several days.

-When the female is ready to breed she selects especially fine-textured dung to make her breeding ball, and digs an especially deep and large chamber for it.
-There she sculpts it into a pear-shape with a hollow cavity in the narrow part.
-In that cavity she lays a single large egg.
+When the female is ready to breed, she selects especially fine-textured dung to make her breeding ball, and digs an especially deep and large chamber for it.
+There, she sculpts it into a pear shape with a hollow cavity in the narrow part.
+In that cavity, she lays a single, large egg.
 She then seals the cavity and departs to repeat the process elsewhere.
-Typically a successful female Scarabaeus sacer will produce only about half a dozen young in her life.
+Typically, a successful female S. sacer produces only about half a dozen young in her life.
 The larva feeds on the ball of dung after the egg hatches.

 Scarabaeus sacer serves as the host for the phoretic mite Macrocheles saceri.